 This information is provided to us by third parties.
 You should always check with staff on site.

 Trivia and History

 The Highways Agency (now Highways England) tended to avoid building places like this because it has little in common with their biggest responsibility that is maintaining motorways.
 A tourist information centre was added to the site in 2002, operated by South Somerset Council.
-Additional catering facilities were provided, which gave Highways England a reliable on-the-ground contact.
+Additional catering facilities were also later provided, which gave Highways England a reliable on-the-ground contact.
 These catering facilities are now the only parts of the land Highways England don't own.

-In 1989 there were several plans for a large Margram service area with a restaurant and a hotel for this area, but it's labelled Foldhill Lane (a lane that runs slightly north of here).
-By 2003 this proposal had become one for a BP Truckstop, to be accessed through the picnic area.
+In 1989 there were several plans for a large Margram service area with a restaurant and a hotel in this area, but the address points to a lane to the north.
+By 2003 this proposal had become one for a BP Truckstop, which would have been positioned next to the picnic area and accessed from it.

 Podimore (5 miles)